unsplash/unsplash-js/README.md

 1. You received data: `result.data` is present and populated.
 2. An error occurred: `result.error` is present and contains error details.

-If you'd like to see the raw response, `result.response` is available, which contains the raw `Response` object.
+If you'd like to inspect the full response, `result.response` contains the raw `Response` object.
 You can use this to get the `X-Total` header value on feed responses, for example.

 ```ts
 const unsplash = createApi({ accessKey: "MY_ACCESS_KEY" });